Length weight calculation (window)

 In the table, enter the rules that will apply to the long goods weight calculation.
 Enter one line per row.

 In the first four columns (Width, Height, Length and Weight) you indicate which conditions apply.
-On each line, you can enter one or more terms, for example Width and Height, or just Width.
+You can enter one or more conditions on the same line, for example Width and Height, or simply Width.

 In the next two columns (kg/m and Fixed weigth), enter the result you want.
-Choose whether to use a fixed length weight (Fixed weigth) for a row, or whether to use a factor (kg/m) to multiply the number of metres by.
+Select whether you wish to use a fixed length-based weight (Fixed weigth) for parcels that meet the criteria in a row, or if you wish to use a factor (kg/m) by which the parcel’s length is multiplied to calculate the length weight.
 For more information and examples, see Setting up weight calculation for long goods.

 Opter checks the rules from the top down in the table, so it is important that you place the rules in the correct order.
 You can use and